 Are Landlords Responsible for Mold Caused by Tenants?

-Mold and Tenants Rights: Make Sure to Check Your Lease Agreement
+Mold in Apartment Tenants Rights: Make Sure to Check Your Lease Agreement

 Since there are no clear-cut regulations when it comes to mold in rental property, most landlords will include relevant clauses in their lease agreements, or even have a lease addendum for mold.
 While landlords are still responsible for removing mold in a rental house, these provisions can relieve them from potential liabilities.